IRA Savings Comparison Calculator: Tax Deferred Growth Vs Taxable Growth

-In the case of an Individual Retirement Account (IRA), not only are your contributions deductible from your taxable income in the year they are made, but the earnings also grow on a tax-deferred basis.
+In the case of an Individual Retirement Account (IRA), not only are your contributions deductible from your taxable income in the year you made them, but the earnings also grow on a tax-deferred basis.

-In the case of a non tax-deferred investment, the contributions you make will be with after-tax dollars, and the earnings will be added to your annual taxable income.
+In the case of a non-tax-deferred investment, the contributions you make will be with after-tax dollars, and the earnings will increase your annual taxable income.
 This means that you are giving up the opportunity to earn interest on the funds that will be used to pay the taxes.

 As this calculator will attempt to point out, the foregone interest on non-deferred taxes can be substantial over the long run.

 Please keep in mind that the results of this calculator are merely estimates.
 Be sure to consult a qualified tax professional before making any investment decisions.

 Also keep in mind that you might be better off first to pay off any high-interest debt you have, and then use the freed-up payment amounts to contribute to your retirement investment.